kutluokan/slack2/.PRD/Instructions.md

-# Slack2 Product Requirements Document
+# Chat Genius AI Product Requirements Document
-I want to create an AI messaging app called Slack2.
+I want to create an AI messaging app called Chat Genius AI.
 It will be a Slack clone with AI features.
 It will have all the features specified in the product requirements files.

 The features (in order of implementation) are:
 1. Realtime messaging